 1 Specific spacecraft design provisions can be protection mechanisms used to limit the launch contaminants, especially the “unknown” figure of particle transfer during launch.

-2 A second design aspect is the location of the contaminationsensitive items with respect to the position of thrusters and of pyrotechnics or other contamination sources.
+2 A second design aspect is the location of the contamination sensitive items with respect to the position of thrusters and of pyrotechnics or other contamination sources.

 3 The reflection by atmospheric molecules (i.e. atmospheric scattering) or by outgassing molecules (i.e. selfscattering) can take place and some form of modelling is of interest.